kuubson/online-library/README.md

 ### 🤖 Automation

--  every push to the master branch triggers the autodeployment on Railway + **CircleCI** build workflow
+-  every push to the master branch triggers the autodeployment on Railway + **CircleCI** build workflow (linting, e2e tests, new release of the mobile app that requires an approval)
 -  [@trivago/prettier-plugin-sort-imports](https://www.npmjs.com/package/@trivago/prettier-plugin-sort-imports) for keeping a consistent order of imports (custom flow)
 -  [graphql-codegen](https://www.the-guild.dev/graphql/codegen) for autogenerating the code (hooks & types) from gql schema & documents
 -  [@graphql-tools/merge](https://www.graphql-tools.com/docs/schema-merging) for auto merging resolvers & type defs into schema (**custom wrapper** to detect duplicated resolvers)